marianokamp/neartime/Readme.md

-# Dealing with temporary incomplete state in a neartime scenario
+# Dealing with temporary incomplete composite state in a neartime scenario

-This is the basis to discuss solution approaches concerning issues arising from neartime processing, specifically events that are processed out of sequence.
+This is the basis to discuss solution approaches concerning issues arising from neartime processing, specifically events that are processed out of sequence and form a composite state.

+I am interested in feedback.

 ## Monitoring of event processing